 Subject which has been given an "S" subject code, i.e. absent from examination, will be included in the GPA calculation and will be counted as "zero" grade point.
 GPA is thus the unweighted cumulative average calculated for a student, for all relevant subjects taken from the start of the programme to a particular point of time.
-GPA is an indicator of overall performance and is capped at 4.0.
+GPA is an indicator of overall performance and ranges from 0.00 to 4.30.